jim-schilling/splurge-tools/README.md

 # jpy-tools

-A Python package providing tools for data type handling and validation.
+A Python package providing tools for data type handling, validation, and text processing.

 ## Description

-jpy-tools is a collection of Python utilities focused on data type handling and validation.
-The package is designed to work with Python 3.10 and above.
+jpy-tools is a collection of Python utilities focused on:
+- Data type handling and validation
+- Text file processing and manipulation
+- String tokenization and parsing
+- Python 3.10+ compatibility

 ## Installation